CT-P/CT-P/README.md

 👋 Hi, I’m Catarina

-👀 I’m interested in Political Science and Computational Social Science methods
+👀 I’m interested in Democratic Deliberation, Polarization, and Computational Social Science methods

-PhD Candidate for Political Science at Methodology department
+PhD Candidate for Political Science at Political Methodology department

 Previously a Data Scientist at Microsoft